matthewseaman/pyTanks.SwiftPlayer/README.md

 **Note: pyTanks is still in beta.
 API and functionality is subject to change.**

+## Basic Structure ##
+This project contains several targets, which you may think of as submodules:
+- Utils - Provides generic functionality, such as a command line argument parser
+- Client - Manages the main game loop and the background connection to the server
+- Player - Holds tank AIs that may be chosen.
+- pyTanks - The main executable which applies command line arguments, creates a `Player`, and sets the game loop running.

 ## Usage ##
 To compile the player, `cd` to the working directory, then run `source build_executable.sh`.
 This will place an executable program called `pyTanks` inside `.build/debug/`.
 It will also place a copy called `start` in the top-level directory.